-Short custodial sentences^v can be highly disruptive and have a disproportionate, long-lasting impact on people's lives, causing loss of homes, possessions and employment, or disruption to benefits.
+Short custodial sentencesv can be highly disruptive and have a disproportionate, long-lasting impact on people's lives, causing loss of homes, possessions and employment, or disruption to benefits.
 They can also cause serious and long-lasting impacts on family and community relations and future opportunities such as employment.
 The experience of imprisonment itself can also be traumatic and exacerbate or trigger mental health issues.
-The short-sentenced prison population can be incredibly vulnerable - prison reception is one of the most vulnerable times for people in prison where there is increased risk of self-harm and suicide.23 Resettlement support is also challenging for people serving short custodial sentences, with limited time to organise practicalities such as accommodation, healthcare, welfare or employment.
+The short-sentenced prison population can be incredibly vulnerable - prison reception is one of the most vulnerable times for people in prison where there is increased risk of self-harm and suicide.
+Resettlement support is also challenging for people serving short custodial sentences, with limited time iv.
+Court orders refers to both community sentences and suspended sentences.